maven-repository/sunkernal-starter-parent/README.md

     </plugin>
  </plugins>
 </build>
 Run mvn clean deploy.
-You¡¯ll see maven artifact is deployed your maven repository located in target/mvn-repo.
+Youï¿½ï¿½ll see maven artifact is deployed your maven repository located in target/mvn-repo.

 Secondly we have to upload the created artifact to github.
 In order to do that add your authentication information to ~/.m2/settings.xml so then the github site-maven-plugin can push to github